 A lesbian couple are raising money so they can fight for the right to get married in the Cayman Islands

-Same-sex couple Chantelle Day and Vickie Bodden Bush who filed the lawsuit that originally led to same-sex marriage being legalised in the Cayman Islands.
-(Twitter)
+Photo of couple Chantelle Day and Vickie Bodden Bush who are fighting for the right to get married in the Cayman Islands.

 A lesbian couple are fighting to set a legal precedent for same-sex couples to get married in the Cayman Islands.